Where Do Most Muslims Live in America?

 The United States is a highly diverse country, particularly when it comes to religion.
 Islam is a growing religion in America, and the American Muslim population continues to grow too.

-Pew Research Center estimates approximately 3.45 million Muslims lived in the United States in 2017, making up about 1.1% of the country’s total population.
+The most recent study by the Pew Research Center found that approximately 3.45 million Muslims lived in the United States in 2017, meaning that Muslims accounted for about 1.1% of the country’s total population.
 In addition, the Center forecasts that the Muslim population should reach 8.1 million by 2050.

 Determining precisely how many Muslims live in America is a challenge, partially because the U.S. Census Bureau does not ask questions about religion.
-As a result, there is no official government count of the Muslim population.
+As a result, there is no official government count of the Muslim population in the country.

 Largest Muslim Populations in the U.S.

 The Muslim population is diverse, and the majority of the population are immigrants.
-The Pew Research Center also reports that 58% of U.S. Muslims ages 18 and over were born outside of the country.
+The Pew Research Center reports that 58% of Muslim American adults ages 18 and over were foreign born.
 One in five U.S. Muslims was born in South Asia, 13% were born in the Asia-Pacific region, and 14% were born in the Middle East.

 >> Related Read – 4 Prophetic Principles for Wealth Management and Personal Savings